syncfusion/ej2-javascript-docs/src/grid/grid/row.md

 ### Limitations

 Row template feature is not compatible with all the features which are available in grid and it has limited features support.
-Here we have listed out the features which are compatible with row template feature.
+Here we have listed out the features which are not compatible with row template feature.

 * Filtering
 * Paging